JoaquimXG/CM4025-Enterprise-Web/backend/README.md

 ## TODO

-1. Tests for standard API
-2. Create calculation with fudge factor
+1. Create calculation with fudge factor
   - Calculate totals (DONE)
   - Fudge factor (TODO)
     - I think what we will do is take every numerical value in the formula